 Driving around the peaceful and beautiful Belgium countryside it was hard to imagine everything that happened here decades ago.
 However, as many of the monuments and memorials declare, the world must always remember those events and the service and sacrifice of the soldiers and civilians involved so that it never happens again.

 Most importantly, I commend the WWII service of my father, Pvt.
 Sherman Polley, a vet of US Army operations in the Pacific and stepfather, Sgt.
 John Spears, a vet of US Army operations in the Italian Campaign.
 Both now deceased.
-They earned a Bronze Star and Purple Heart, respectively.
+They earned a Bronze Star for meritorious service and Purple Heart courtesy of a German “Bouncing Betty” mine, respectively.

 The military service of those in my family is not unusual for African Americans.
 That is why it burns me to no end when the draft-dodging current US Commander in Chief has the nerve to call African-American football players “unpatriotic sons of bitches” for respectfully protesting during the national anthem at professional football games what they sincerely believe is manifest social injustice.
 For his part, Trump was in Paris on November 11, 2018, for the centennial celebration of the end of WWI.
 He claimed that rain “prevented” him from visiting a war cemetery to pay respects to American dead.
 The political comment is an aberration for my posts; however, I feel strongly about this topic.